Arctic Char vs Salmon 2026: Taste, Nutrition & Key Differences

 What is Arctic Char?
 Understanding This Arctic Fish

-Unlike its famous relatives, Arctic char has adapted to survive in extreme Arctic conditions where few other fish species can thrive.
-They're found in both freshwater lakes and coastal waters, with some populations remaining landlocked while others migrate to the sea.
+Unlike its more famous relatives, Arctic char has evolved to thrive in extreme Arctic conditions where few other fish can survive.
+These hardy creatures inhabit both freshwater lakes and coastal marine waters.
+Some populations remain landlocked throughout their entire lives, while others undertake seasonal migrations to the sea similar to salmon.

 Arctic Char Physical Characteristics